 Geophysical, Ground Penetrating Radar (GPR), survey by Ashely Green (Bournemouth University) and the archaeological division of IHS, was undertaken at the site in June 2017, at the request of Birr 2020.
 The survey revealed evidence of several trends/features, as well as probable grave cuts, currently unmarked, including outside the current graveyard boundaries.

-In August 2017 the Irish Heritage School partnered with Prof. Bodhi Michael Rogers of Ithaca University to undertake 3D scanning, or digital conservation, of the standing remains.
+In August 2017 the Irish Heritage School partnered with Prof. Michael ‘Bodhi’ Rogers of University of Colorado, Denver to undertake 3D scanning, or digital conservation, of the standing remains.
 This data will be an important monitoring and conservation tool for the site.

 Green, A. 2017.
 St. Brendan’s Church, Birr, Co.
 Offaly: Geophysical Survey Report.
 Unpublished technical report, available on request.